 Iranian Boys School Dubai (also known as Towheed Iranian Boys School) is a private K-12 school for boys only from Grade 4 (with a mixed KG and Primary section to Grade 3 inclusive) located on the outskirts of Al Quoz, Dubai close to the Al Khail Road.
 The school is the oldest private school in Dubai, being first established in 1957 by the Iranian Embassy.

-The Towheed Iranian Boys School has been rated Good for the fifth year running in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+The Iranian Towheed Boys School has received a Good rating in the 2022-23 KHDA inspection round.
+The report can be found under the Inspection Reports tab.
+An update of this review will take place in due course.

 Fourteen years before the formation of the United Arab Emirates, Iranian residents in the then Sheikhdom of Dubai requested an Iranian school for the education of their children.
 Founded with the consent of the Ruler, Sheikh Rashid, and the authorisation from Iran’s Ministry of Culture, the Iranian Primary School opened with six mixed classes, admitting around 210 students.
 In 1980, following the revolution in Iran, the high school separated girls and boys and the independent Girls School opened.
 Today it is adjacent to the Boys School.